 Can someone please tell me if there is a law in Alabama preventing a dealership from charging more than the car/SUV is worth?
 I was overcharged by several thousand dollars, promised a huge discount with a "voucher" I received (which wasn't applied to the contract).
 Is there a website I can go to for information about fraud laws in Alabama (automotive only)?

 If you think you have been a victim of fraud, contact the Alabama state attorney general's office.
 They should have a consumer fraud division.
-They would be your best bet for advice, and whatever help they give you should be at no cost to you.

 What do you mean be charging more than a vehicle is worth?
 What are you going by to determine that.
 Dealerships are in the business to make a profit, they are going to charge more than what they paid for the vehicle to begin with.